PGM-Lab/InferPy/docs/notes/comparative_vae_mnist.rst

 datamodel construct).
 Instead, this will be automatically obtained at inference time.

-In both cases, models are defined as functions, though InferPy requires to use the decorator ``@inf.probmodel``.
-On the other hand, even though  neural networks can be the same, in the Edward code these are defined with a name as this will be later used for access to the learned weights.
+With InferPy and Edward 2, models are defined as functions, though InferPy requires to use the decorator ``@inf.probmodel``.
+On the other hand, even though  neural networks can be the same, in the Edward 2 code these are defined with a name as this will be later used for access to the learned weights.
+The code in Pyro (adapted from the one in the `official documentation <https://pyro.ai/examples/vae.html>`_) is quite different as a class structure is used.

 Inference
 ---------------